luigipacheco/neogrid/_posts/2018-12-12-branchingsupport.md

 This project was designed for the first term in the Master in Robotics and Advanced Construction in IAAC, to explore an alternative to current support structures in 3D printing.

-- Developen in Python  for Grasshopper
+- Developed in Python  for Grasshopper
 - Three dimensional branching
 - Self-collition avoidance.